yanxi-chen/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `max_prompt_tokens`: Maximum number of tokens allowed in prompts.
 Only for `chat` and `generate` methods in `InferenceModel`.
 - `min_response_tokens`: Minimum number of tokens allowed in generated responses.
 Only for `chat` and `generate` methods in `InferenceModel`.
 Default is `1`.
 It must be less than `max_response_tokens`.
 - `enable_prompt_truncation`: Whether to truncate the prompt.
 Default is `true`.
 If set to `true`, the prompt will be truncated to `max_prompt_tokens` tokens; if set to `false`, the prompt will not be truncated and there is a risk that the prompt length plus response length exceeds `max_model_len`.
 This function does not work with openai api mode.
+- `repetition_penalty`: Repetition penalty factor.
+Default is `1.0`.
+- `lora_configs`: Optional LoRA configuration.
+If not specified, defaults to `null`.
+Currently, only one LoRA configuration is supported, and this configuration will not be applied if `tinker` is enabled.
+  - `name`: Name of the LoRA.
+Default is `None`.
+  - `path`: Path to the LoRA.
+Default is `None`.
+  - `base_model_name`: Name of the base model for LoRA.
+If not specified, defaults to `None`.
+  - `lora_rank`: Rank of the LoRA.
+Default is `32`.
+  - `lora_alpha`: Alpha value of the LoRA.
+Default is `32`.
+  - `lora_dtype`: Data type of the LoRA.
+Default is `auto`.
+  - `target_modules`: List of target modules for LoRA.
+Default is `all-linear`.
+- `rope_scaling`: Optional RoPE scaling configuration in JSON format.
+If not specified, defaults to `null`.
+- `rope_theta`: Optional RoPE theta value.
+If not specified, defaults to `null`.
+- `tinker`: Optional Tinker configuration.
+Note: LoRA configuration will be ignored if Tinker is enabled.
+  - `enable`: Whether to enable Tinker.
+Default is `false`.
+  - `rank`: LoRA rank controlling the size of adaptation matrices.
+Default is `32`.
+  - `seed`: Random seed for Tinker.
+If not specified, defaults to `null`.
+  - `train_mlp`: Whether to train the MLP layer.
+Default is `true`.
+  - `train_attn`: Whether to train the attention layer.
+Default is `true`.
+  - `train_unembed`: Whether to train the unembedding layer.
+Default is `true`.

 ```{tip}
 If you are using the openai API provided by Explorer, only `max_model_len` will take effect, and the value of `max_response_tokens`, `max_prompt_tokens`, and `min_response_tokens` will be ignored.
 When `max_tokens` is not independently specified, each API call will generate up to `max_model_len - prompt_length` tokens.
 Therefore, please ensure that the prompt length is less than `max_model_len` when using the API.